andrewni420/Drawing-Tool/README.md

 # Drawing-Tool
 Final Project for Intro to Computer Science class.
-Loosely inspired by ChemDraw and LaTeX's asymptote package.
+A Drawing Tool using Princeton's StdDraw library inspired by ChemDraw and LaTeX's asymptote package.

 ####### Instructions ######
  - Hover over the toolbar to see tooltips